Alexei Semenov (mathematician): Education

-Teaching and Research Positions
+Teaching positions

 He taught at the Moscow school No. 7, Andrey Kolmogorov boarding school at Lomonosov Moscow State University, and at the Department of Mathematical Logic Faculty of Mechanics and Mathematics at Lomonosov Moscow State University.

-He was the President and CEO (Rector) of the Moscow Institute of Open Education (1993–2013), which was responsible for the professional development, in-service training, guidance and consulting of all 100,000 Moscow teachers.
+He was the president and CEO (rector) of the Moscow Institute of Open Education (1993–2013), which was responsible for the professional development, in-service training, guidance and consulting of all 100,000 Moscow teachers.
 In 2002 he recreated School No. 179 and returned the mathematician and teacher Nikolay Konstantinov to work there.

-He was the President and CEO (Rector) of the Moscow State Pedagogical University (2013–2016) – the leading teacher-training institution in the country.
+He was the president and CEO (rector) of the Moscow State Pedagogical University (2013–2016).

-He is the Director of Axel Berg Institute of Cybernetics and Educational Computing FRC CSC Russian Academy of Sciences (2015 – now).
+He is the director of Axel Berg Institute of Cybernetics and Educational Computing FRC CSC Russian Academy of Sciences since 2015.

-He is the Head of the Department of Mathematical Logic and Theory of Algorithms MSU Faculty of Mechanics and Mathematics (2018 – now).

-He is the Senior expert at the Institute of Education of Higher School of Economics (Moscow) (2017 – now).

-He was the Editor-in-Chief of the «Kvant magazine» (2012–2018).
-He was also the Editor-in-Chief of the journal Doklady Mathematics (from 2021).
-He served as invited editor to volumes of Theoretical Computer Science and MDPI – Mathematics (2022, 2023) (see List of MDPI academic journals.)
+He was the editor-in-chief of the Kvant magazine (2012–2018).
+He was also the editor-in-chief of the journal Doklady Mathematics (from 2021).
+He served as invited editor to volumes of Theoretical Computer Science and MDPI – Mathematics (2022, 2023).
 He is the author of over 200 scientific papers in mathematics, computer science and education.

-International Activities
+International activities

-Alexei Semenov participated in numerous international activities of mathematical and ICT educators.

-Alexei Semenov's vision was supported and disseminated by UNESCO with the help of recommendations for primary education as well as for general education.
+Semenov's vision was supported and disseminated by UNESCO with the help of recommendations for primary education as well as for general education.
 Later, he participated in the teams led by Ivan Kalaš that created recommendations for preschool education and primary education.
 He participated in the creation of UNESCO recommendations on ICT for teacher education.
 Professor Alexei Semenov's activities and influence were later recognized by UNESCO Prize on ICT in Education.

-Alexei Semenov was the national coordinator of Second Information Technology in Education Study: SITES 2006, member of International Task Force on Teachers for Education 2030, etc.
+Semenov was the national coordinator of Second Information Technology in Education Study: SITES 2006.

 In 1989, he initiated and played a critical role in the return of international organization on technologies in education ORT (originated in St. Petersburg in 1880) into USSR and Central Europe, where he served as a member of Board of Trustees and co-chair of Academic Advisory Council of the organization.

 In 2007–2009, he served as a member of the Executive Committee of the International Commission on Mathematical Instruction.